Calvin92/react-style-object-to-css/README.md

 # Summary
-Convert React style with object to pure inline css (string).
+Convert React style defined as an object to pure inline css (string).

 # Example
 ```js